lilissun/goutil/README.md

 rather than returning the poped element.
 When an element located at `index` is updated in `slice`, the user need to invoke `queue.Fix(index)` to update the queue.
-For example, the following code findings the document with kth largest score.
+For example, the following code finds the document with kth largest score.
+(The document with kth largest score is held at `documents[0]`)

 ```go
 queue := NewPriorityQueue(